Theo-Panella/BastionHost_Project/ACL_Subnets_beggining.md

 ## IMPORTANT

 Notice the SubNet_C can send and receive packages from SubNet_A, but SubNet_A will not send or receive any of this packages.
-Because we configurate ACL-SubNet_A to just talk with SubNet_B
+Because we configurate ACL-SubNet_A to just communicate with SubNet_B